 An employee share option scheme has been established whereby PepinNini Lithium Limited may, at the discretion of management, grant options over the ordinary shares of PepinNini Lithium Limited to Directors and executives as part of a remuneration package offered for employment.
 The options so issued are for nil consideration and have variable exercise prices and expiry dates, i.e. last date to exercise the options.

-The terms and conditions of each grant of options affecting remuneration in the previous, this or future reporting periods are shown through the table on the following page.
+The terms and conditions of each grant of options affecting remuneration in the previous, this or future reporting periods are as follows: